AndreiAlbert/ExpressTemplate/README.md

 # ExpressTemplate
 <h1>What is this </h1>
-  This is a cli tool built to help setting up expressjs projects faster It will create a src file with a index.js file in init.
-The index.js contains the basic structure to run an expressjs server
+  This is a CLI tool built to help setting up ExpressJS projects faster It will create a src file with a index.js file in init.
+The index.js contains the basic structure to run an ExpressJS server
   Alongside creating the index.js file, it will also automatically install expressjs using npm and add a npm run script in the package.json file

 <h1> Technologies used </h1>